Dragons of Autumn Twilight (Dragonlance Chronicles, Book 1)

-As an exercise in literature though, I found the book lacking.
-The plot was formulaic, with flat-as-a-pancake stereotypes instead of characters, and the world building and peril felt straight out of a game of D&D. Everything about Dragons of Autumn Twilight screams “I was written in 1984” all over it, which is actually kind of charming.
+As an exercise in literature though, I found all three books lacking.
+The plot was formulaic, with flat-as-a-pancake stereotypes instead of characters who I felt no attachment to, the pace slogged, the ending was lame, and the world building and peril felt straight out of a game of D&D. Everything about Dragonlance screams “I was written in 1984” all over it, which is actually kind of charming.
 Kind of.

 If you’re not familiar, the Dragonlance series is based on Dungeons and Dragons gameplay.
 For many in the 80’s and 90’s, the Dragonlance books became a gateway into the world of fantasy, even more than The Hobbit or Lord of the Rings because of their comparative simplicity.

 Should you read Dragonlance?
-If you enjoy fantasy as a genre, I think you probably should!
-They remain excellent for readers young and old and will likely entertain 14 year olds today just as well as they did 30 years ago.
+If you enjoy fantasy as a genre and at any point in your life you were a fan of D&D, you probably should!
+They remain excellent for specific readers young and old and will likely entertain 14 year old’s today just as well as they did 30 years ago.
 Don’t enjoy fantasy?
+Roll your eyes at D&D?
 I suspect you’d probably get bored with Dragonlance.
 There’s just not quite enough 80’s charm to attract anyone but the nerdiest nerds of all.

 No content concerns.
-Mild fantasy violence.
-No sex.
+Fantasy violence.
+No onscreen sex, although there is some heavy longing (think descriptions Fabio on a book cover).
 No language.
 Best for 12 and up.